 Quick Answer

-Use the Alaska Corporations Database to search business entities by entity name or entity number.
+Use the Alaska Corporations Database to run an Alaska entity search by entity name or entity number.
 The database is maintained by the Alaska Division of Corporations, Business and Professional Licensing and is the official starting point for checking entity details, status, and records available online.

 How to Search the Alaska Corporations Database